allinbits/dither/README.md

 }
 ```

-Note: To prevent a certain of spam, only transactions that are (1) sent to an official Dither address, and (2) have the correct fee, will be added to the index of memos.
+Note: To prevent a certain level of spam, only transactions that are (1) sent to an official Dither address, and (2) have the correct fee, will be added to the index of memos.

+## Contributions

+Dither is initially being built by employees at [Tendermint Inc](https://tendermint.com), as part of the [Virgo](https://virgo.org) project.
+We're hard at work fufilling the [initial roadmap](./docs/roadmap.md).
+In the near future, we will be hiring full-time employees to work on Dither.

+Contributors who wish to improve upon Dither are welcome to create issues and pull requests!